audiolabs/APSRR-2016/reck-font/report.md

 ## Degree of Reproducibility

+Without this toolkit:

-Before: 4.
-Can be reproduced, requiring considerable effort.
+ 4. Can be reproduced, requiring considerable effort.

+With this toolkit:

-After: 5.
-Can be easily reproduced with at most 15 minutes of user effort, requiring some proprietary source packages.
+5. Can be easily reproduced with at most 15 minutes of user effort, requiring some proprietary source packages.